Data Engineering Courses

 How much do data engineering courses cost?

-Will I get a certificate, and does it help me stand out?
+Will you get a certificate, and does it help you stand out?

 Yes.
-You earn a certificate for every course and path completed.
-However, in engineering, your ability to code and design systems matters most.
+You earn a data engineering certificate for each course and path you complete.
+However, in data engineering, your ability to code and design systems matters most.
 The real-world projects you build on Dataquest demonstrate these practical skills to employers better than a certificate alone.